Categories | Class Description | Competition Attire | Judging Criteria

 • Favorite poses should be chosen by the athlete to accentuate their symmetry & musculature.
 Note: NO Bodybuilding, most muscular, or Men's Physique poses are permitted in Classic.

-Mandatory Poses
+CLASSIC Mandatory Poses

-MENS PHYSIQUE
+MENS PHYSIQUE DIVISION DEFINITIONS

-Mens Physique Overview Athletes wear conventional board shorts cut ABOVE the knee.
+MENS PHYSIQUE Overview Athletes wear conventional board shorts cut ABOVE the knee.
 11″ inseam or slightly shorter is allowable.
-Athletes wearing board shorts at mid thigh length may be scored down.Physique divisions are height based and split according to athlete numbers keeping events competitive but fair.One hand shall be placed on the hip on all quarter turns to differentiate from bodybuilding.
+Athletes wearing board shorts at mid thigh length may be scored down.
+Physique divisions are height based and split according to athlete numbers keeping events competitive but fair.
+One hand shall be placed on the hip on all quarter turns to differentiate from bodybuilding.
 No bodybuilding poses allowed.

-Mens Physique Judging Criteria
+MENS PHYSIQUE Judging Criteria

 Round #1 - Symmetry & Muscle Tone